-The American Liver Foundation is pleased to host its 31st annual Irwin M. Arias Symposium, Bridging Basic Science and Liver Disease, on November 10th from 9AM to 5PM ET.
-This one-day virtual program brings together hundreds of leading biomedical scientists and physicians from across the globe and is designed to bridge the remarkable advances in basic biology and engineering with the understanding of liver diseases and their treatment.
+The American Liver Foundation is pleased to host its 32nd annual Irwin M. Arias Symposium, Bridging Basic Science and Liver Disease, on November 16th from 9AM to 5PM ET.
+This one-day virtual and in-person program brings together hundreds of leading biomedical scientists and physicians from across the globe and is designed to bridge the remarkable advances in basic biology and engineering with the understanding of liver diseases and their treatment.

-“Bridging the ever-increasing advances in basic biology and engineering with human disease is a major challenge for all of medicine,” said Irwin M. Arias, MD, Sr. Scientist, Emeritus, National Institute of Child Health and Development, National Institutes of Health (NIH).
+“Bridging the ever-increasing advances in basic biology and engineering with human disease is a major challenge for all of medicine,” said Irwin M. Arias, MD, Senior Scientist, Emeritus, National Institutes of Health (NIH).
 “ALF’s Arias Symposium has been a model in addressing this challenge with respect to the liver.
 The speakers are internationally renowned basic and clinical scientists whose work is at the forefront of understanding liver function and disease.
 Through 32 years, the presentations have presented research which has ultimately advanced diagnosis and treatment of virtually all liver diseases in children and adults.”

 Dr. Bhatia’s goals also encompass a long-term impact for the connections made during this interdisciplinary series.
 “The Arias Symposium embodies our commitment to creating a diverse community amongst liver researchers around the world and dedication to bringing new trainees into our ‘love of liver,’ so that they can engage in this fascinating and rewarding field.”